dennisvdang/Springboard-Portfolio/README.md

 - Highlighted the application of these distance measures in data science, foundational for algorithms like PCA.
 - Libraries: NumPy, Pandas, Matplotlib.

-### Frequentist Stats
+### Frequentist Inference
-- Introduces the basics of Frequentist inference, emphasizing statistical concepts like z-statistic, t-statistic, Central Limit Theorem, and confidence intervals.
+- Applied Frequentist inference to real-world data, addressing practical business questions for a hospital, emphasizing statistical concepts like z-statistic, t-statistic, Central Limit Theorem, and confidence intervals.
+- Explored the Central Limit Theorem and its implications.
+- Estimated population mean and standard deviation from a sample.
+- Calculated confidence intervals.
 - Libraries: NumPy, Pandas, Matplotlib.

 ### Gradient Boosting